Custom D-sub Cable Assembly: An ultimate Guide on D-sub Cables?

 Polyphenylene Sulfide (PPS) Monofilaments

 Polyphenylene sulfide monofilaments are among the lightest braided sleeves.
-However, this should not deter you from using them, as PPS can withstand chemicals and solvents very well.
-It’s inert to acids, fuels, steam, and strong bases, making it the ideal material for applications involving exposure to such substances.
+This durable material can withstand chemicals and solvents very well.
+It’s inert to acids, fuels, steam, and strong bases, making it ideal for applications involving exposure to such substances.

 Also, PPS is flame-resistant.